4 tips to deliver customer excellence on Black Friday

 - Scale your customer service team

-OK so we’re pretty sure this one is obvious.
 You’re probably expecting more site visits, more sales, and therefore more customer contacts.
-So it makes sense to add bodies to your customer service team, either in house, or via an outsourced contact centre provider.
-But, how are you allocating the extra resource?
-Have you looked at the data from 2015 and scaled the team in the areas required as shown in the data?
-For example, 78% of consumers will cancel a transaction due to poor customer service.
-On Black Friday, where time is critical, you can’t afford for longer than average wait times for calls, or longer than average response times to social media posts.
-If anything, service levels should improve on Black Friday, in order to build confidence in the brand and therefore create long term customer loyalty.
+So it makes sense to add additional heads to your customer service team, either adding to your in-house team or creating an overflow or dedicated outsourced contact centre support.
+On Black Friday, where time to respond can be critical, you can’t afford longer than average wait times for calls, or longer than average response times to social media posts.
+If anything, service levels must exceed the standard for the Black Friday period.
+This additional focus and support will help build confidence in the brand and support long term customer loyalty.

 Work closely with marketing teams